 INTRODUCTION

-Teenager period as student in junior high school is fully with many tasks from teacher.
+Teenage period, as a student in junior high school, is full of many tasks assigned by the teacher.
 The Indonesian student must follow the regulation from school and government.
-Teacher must prepare the students for their better future as whatever they want to.
+Teacher must prepare the students for their better future.
 But, school and environment cannot be separated.
 It means that there is a role of environment in student`s study at school.
-The Indonesian student in future must competitive with the student from abroad.
+The Indonesian student in future have to compete with the student from abroad.
 However, the skill of foreign language now is fundamental of educational background in the future.
-The case of foreign language in Indonesia students, mostly it becomes their second language acquisition.
+The case of foreign language in Indonesian students, mostly it becomes their second language acquisition. (vague sentence)

-In Indonesia, one of the basic foreign language to study is English language.
-That is because English language becoming an international language which is very important to study for Indonesian students so that they can use it to communicate with people from around the world.
-In order to give better education for Indonesia students, the government release the rule about second or foreign language learning for student through regulation about English teaching.
+In Indonesia, one of the basic foreign languages to study is English language.
+That is because English language is becoming an international language which is very important to study for Indonesian students so that they can use it to communicate with people from around the world.
+In order to provide better education to Indonesia students, the government releases the rule about second or foreign language learning for student through regulation about English teaching.
 Indonesia is one of the countries that makes English as an international language that is included in the school learning curriculum.
-And this English is categorized as a Foreign language or can even be a second language (L2), if the first language (L1) is mastery of acquisition, L2 or foreign mastery through learning (Chaer, 2009: 167).
+And this English is categorized as a Foreign language or can even be a second language (L2), if the first language (L1) is mastery of acquisition, L2 or foreign mastery through learning (Chaer, 2009: 167). (vague sentence)

 Therefore, the Indonesian government stipulates legislation No: 20 concerning the National Education system Article 37 Paragraph 1 of 2003 concerning English being the only language that students must learn from the junior high school level until students are in college.
-But now, there are several language that studies in Indonesian school; such as French, Japanese, Germany and so on.
-But the focus on this paper is on English as Indonesian students`s second language acquisition.
+But now, there are several language that are taught in Indonesian schools; such as French, Japanese, Germany and so on.
+But the focus of this paper is on English as Indonesian students`s second language acquisition.

-In process of learning English as second language acquisition is not easy as what people think.
+In the process of learning English as second language acquisition is not easy as what people think.
 There are many obstacles in the process of learning.
 Student must understand about the structure of English language.
 In mastering and learning English, it is not easy for Indonesian students because there are several obstacles faced, including listening and writing as receptive skills and reading and speaking as productive skills.
-In addition there are three language elements that support these four skills, namely pronunciation, vocabulary, and grammar (language structure). these four skills are obstacles that are very common when students learn English.
-The most frequently encountered obstacle is the structure of Indonesian and English is different so learning is needed more specifically for three elements of English.
+In addition there are three language elements that support these four skills, namely pronunciation, vocabulary, and grammar (language structure).
+These four skills are obstacles that are very common when students learn English.
+The most frequently encountered obstacle is that the structure of Indonesian and English is different so learning is needed more specifically for three elements of English.
 Because students rarely use English in their everyday conversation but only when learning

 English.
 Practice is needed more often to intensify English language skills.

-Nowadays, Indonesian students can learn English language not only in the class and get the material from teacher.
+Nowadays, Indonesian students can learn English language not only in the class and get the material from their teacher.
 There are many ways to learn English as their second language.
 It can be from movie, social media, television serial, novel, song, video on Youtube and so on.
 In the digital era, student can easily find any materials of English language as subject for learning.
-Second language learning now is not only with conventional way, such as learn in class, wait for teacher giving the material.
-Student must be more active in order to find the English material.
+Second language learning now should not only be learned with the conventional way, such as learning in class and waiting for teacher giving the material.
+Student must be more active himself to find the English material.